Flushing Financial Corporation Announces Closing of $65.0 Million of Fixed-to-Floating Rate Subordinated Notes

 UNIONDALE, N.Y., Aug.
-19, 2022 (GLOBE NEWSWIRE) -- Flushing Financial Corporation (the “Company”) (Nasdaq-GS: FFIC), the parent holding company for Flushing Bank (the “Bank”), announced today that it has completed a $65.0 million offering of its fixed-to-floating rate subordinated notes due 2032 (the “Subordinated Notes”).
-The Subordinated Notes will have an initial coupon rate of 6.00%.
-Piper Sandler & Co. acted as Lead Bookrunning Manager and Keefe, Bruyette & Woods, A Stifel Company acted as Joint Bookrunning Manager.
+24, 2022 (GLOBE NEWSWIRE) -- Flushing Financial Corporation (the “Company”) (Nasdaq-GS: FFIC), the parent holding company for Flushing Bank (the “Bank”), announced today that it has completed a $65.0 million offering of its fixed-to-floating rate subordinated notes due 2032 (the “Subordinated Notes”).
+The Subordinated Notes will have an initial coupon rate of 6.000%.
+Piper Sandler & Co. acted as Lead Book-Running Manager and Keefe, Bruyette & Woods, A Stifel Company, acted as Joint Book-Running Manager.
 Holland & Knight LLP acted as legal counsel to the Company and Paul Hastings LLP acted as legal counsel to the underwriters.

 #FF